russmckendrick/records/content/albums/where-you-been-5474712/index.md

 ---
 title: "Dinosaur Jr. - Where You Been"
-album_artist: "Dinosaur Jr."
+artist: "Dinosaur Jr."
-album_title: "Where You Been"
+album_name: "Where You Been"
 date: 2017-06-04
 release_id: "5474712"
 slug: "where-you-been-5474712"
+hideSummary: true
 cover:
     image: "where-you-been-5474712.jpg"
+    alt: "Where You Been by Dinosaur Jr."
+    caption: "Where You Been by Dinosaur Jr."
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock"]
 ---

 ## Tracklisting